-All flights will be arranged by aviation dispatchers and/or appropriate aviation manager with the exception of:
+All flights will be arranged by aviation dispatchers and/or appropriate aviation manager except for:

-Flights with a scheduled air carrier on a seat fare basis (Part 121 or 135 scheduled flights open to the general public on a ticket sale basis).
+- Flights with a scheduled air carrier on a seat fare basis (Part 121 or 135 scheduled flights open to the general public on a ticket sale basis).
 Seat fare is defined as the cost for a DOI employee to occupy one seat between two different airports/heliports when the aircraft is not under the exclusive control of the DOI.
-It does not include any charter or on-demand operation.

-• Transactions to acquire an End Product contract.
+It does not include any charter or ondemand operation. - Transactions to acquire an End Product contract.